-See several characteristic points in the Fe-Fe3C phase diagram for the description of each characteristic point in the iron carbon alloy phase diagram, and see the characteristic lines in the Fe-Fe3C phase diagram for the description of each characteristic line.
+Refer to the characteristic points in the Fe-Fe3C phase diagram for a description of each point in the iron-carbon alloy phase diagram and to the characteristic lines for a description of each line.

-(1) Industrial pure iron, carbon content < 0.0218%;
+(1) Industrial pure iron, with carbon content < 0.0218%;

-(2) Eutectoid steel, carbon content 0.77%;
+(2) Eutectoid steel, with carbon content 0.77%;

-(3) Hypoeutectoid steel, carbon content 0.0218% ~ 0.77%;
+(3) Hypoeutectoid steel, with carbon content ranging from 0.0218% to 0.77%;

-(4) Hypereutectoid steel with carbon content of 0.77% ~ 2.11%;
+(4) Hypereutectoid steel, with carbon content ranging from 0.77% to 2.11%;

-(5) Eutectic white cast iron, carbon content 4.30%;
+(5) Eutectic white cast iron, with carbon content 4.30%;

-(6) Sub crystalline white cast iron with carbon content of 2.11% ~ 4.30%;
+(6) Sub-crystalline white cast iron, with carbon content ranging from 2.11% to 4.30%;

-(7) Super crystalline white cast iron with carbon content of 4.30% ~ 6.69%;
+(7) Super-crystalline white cast iron, with carbon content ranging from 4.30% to 6.69%.